AM-Exercises/exercise5/README.md

 #### test

 1) Open a second terminal and cd the project.
-2) On the first terminal run "npm run build-prod" and "npm start"
+2) Make sure the server is still running on the first terminal.
 3) On the second terminal run "npm run test"
 4) 3 testes should pass.